chrisdjscott/flying-scotts.uk/content/posts/rangitoto-run/index.md

   - trail run
 categories:
   - Activities
+resources:
+  - src: 001_rangitoto.jpg
+    title: At the top of Rangitoto
+  - src: 002_rangitoto-run.jpg
+    title: View from Rangitoto
 ---

 We took advantage of a public holiday (the Queen’s birthday) to head over to Rangitoto Island, a